AwaisMehnga/php-react-starter-template/docs/guide/controllers.md

 # Controllers
 {: .no_toc }

-Controllers handle HTTP requests, process business logic, and return responses in the MVC architecture.
+Controllers handle HTTP requests and coordinate between models and views.
+This guide explains how the controller system works internally and demonstrates the underlying PHP concepts.
 {: .fs-6 .fw-300 }

 ## Table of contents